fluid-project/infusion/src/framework/preferences/css/sass/README.md

 The styling related enactors use [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) as hooks for applying the styling.
 Some enactors such as `Text Size`, set their CSS custom properties via JavaScript, others supply them via classes in their related `*_base` stylesheet.
 For example the `Enhance Inputs` preference uses the `EnhanceInputs_base` stylesheet.
-An integrator can hook into the enactors CSS custom properties to implement their own styles, allowing the site to automatically adapt along with the prefernce changes.
+An integrator can hook into the enactor's CSS custom properties to implement their own styles, allowing the site to automatically adapt along with the preference changes.

 ### Drop-in Style Application